 - Fruit snack only for breaktime

-School day including drop off and pick up
+School day timings including drop off and pick up times

-- We will continue to use the one way system for drop off and pick up times – all routes will be clearly marked with signs to show where you need to go
+- We will be using a one-way system for pick up times – all routes will be clearly marked with signs to show where you need to go.

 - Parents MUST adhere to these times to ensure we can follow social distancing guidelines.
-Parents and their children must follow safe social distancing whilst waiting and wear their face masks.
+Parents and their children must follow safe social distancing whilst waiting.

 - At drop off times, children will come straight into school and wash their hands on arrival at the classroom.

 - At collection times children will be brought onto the playground adhering to social distancing.
 Parents will wait in marked areas and their child will come to them; then exit though the double gates from the playground into the car park.
-If you have to bring other children at drop off and pick up times they must stay with you at all times (children over 11 must wear a face mask).
+If you have to bring other children at drop off and pick up times they must stay with you at all times.

-School attendance will continue to be mandatory.
-This means the usual rules on school attendance will apply, including:
+School attendance is mandatory.
+This means from that point, the usual rules on school attendance will apply, including: